ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 Our results show that by using pre-trained LLMs instead of ontologies in NeSy HAR systems, we can reach similar (and sometimes better) recognition results.
 Then we may wonder why LLMs are a more promising approach for future real deployment of these systems, since we already have some ontologies like the ones used in our work, while for LLMs some prompt engineering work is required.

 Considering the extension of these systems to a large class of human activities and different context situations, there are clear limitations for ontologies.
 To the best of our knowledge, we are not aware of publicly available ontologies offering a comprehensive coverage of all possible human activities and context situations.
 Hence, significant human effort would be required to extend and adapt the ontology to new datasets with different sets of activities and context data.
 Indeed, extending an ontology means defining complex knowledge relationships between activities and contexts, it requires skills in the logic-based formalism model (e.g., OWL2 in the case of ontologies) and significant expertise in the HAR domain.
 This task is also usually assigned to a single knowledge engineer or small team with high risks of incompleteness.
 In our case, adapting \acronym\ to a new dataset only requires using natural language to adjust the system message on the target activities, extending the Context2Text module to map new contexts to natural language descriptions, and generating a new pool of examples.

 However, a significant disadvantage of LLMs compared to ontologies is the absence of real semantic reasoning, since the output is based on data-driven text generation.
 Hence, there may be contradictions and/or model hallucinations that we would not experience by using rigorous logic systems.
 For instance, in one instance where the user was moving slowly, the model considered as possible \textit{standing} with the following motivation:\textit{``Possible, as the user is moving at a relatively slow pace''}.
-While hallucinations may be mitigated by more advanced LLMs models (e.g., GPT-4) we believe that knowledge infusion needs to cope with possibly noisy information.
+While hallucinations may be reduced by more advanced LLMs models (e.g., GPT-4), they may still occur.
+One of the advantages of NeSy models is that they can robustly cope with noise in the infused knowledge~\cite{arrotta2024semantic}.